LegendaryLinux/arch76-oryxpro5/README.md

 systemctl enable --now gdm
 ```

-This will launch GDM and present you with a login prompt. **Make sure you use an X session
+This will launch GDM and present you with a login prompt.
-to launch the GUI.
-The Nvidia proprietary driver does not support wayland, and using it
-may cause your screen to turn black, followed shortly by your system locking up.**

 Once the GUI is loaded, you should set your locale information, or the default Gnome
 terminal will fail to load.
 Once you have set your locale information, you should
 confirm the Nvidia proprietary driver is present, **but not loaded**, and that the